California Capitol "credible threat" tied to Roseville shooting suspect

 The CHP says Pinney may also be linked to a non-injury shooting in Citrus Heights.

 For some at the capitol, it was business as usual.
-Some weren't even aware that some personnel had been moved away from the building or work from home.
+Some visitors CBS13 spoke with weren't even aware that some personnel had been moved away from the building or were told to work from home.

 for more features.